bazelbuild/bazel/site/docs/sandboxing.md

 Note that Bazel does not delete the sandbox directory when you use `--sandbox_debug`.
-Unless you are actively debugging, you should disable `--sandbox-debug` because it fills up your disk over time.
+Unless you are actively debugging, you should disable `--sandbox_debug` because it fills up your disk over time.